Until recently I'd never considered cooking baby back ribs in the air fryer.

 I like to think of this method of cooking ribs as a turbo method.

 Air fryers like the Ninja Foodi Grill are basically turbo ovens.
 So it makes sense that we use one here in this recipe.
+When using an air fryer for meats don't forget to take carryover cooking into consideration.
+The food will be cooked to your desired doneness and stays nice and juicy.

 Make no mistake about it.
 This method is quick.
 But it's also quite effective if you want to enjoy ribs in about an hour.